Affiliate links on Android Authority may earn us a commission. Learn more.

 - What we like: Simple, MVNO compatibility, USB-C port, removable battery.

-If you find yourself on a number of affordable MVNOs, TCL’s Flip Pro might be your best flip phone option.
-It packs a 1.44-inch external display to check your notifications with a 2.8-inch panel on the inside when you need to send messages.
-You can recharge the Flip Pro via USB-C, or swap out the 1,850mAh battery any time you run low.
-TCL’s flip phone comes ready for 4G LTE, though you can’t expect too much app support.
-It also carries a 2MP primary camera.
+If you find yourself on an MVNO that offers it, TCL’s Flip Pro might be your best flip phone option.
+It sports a 1.44-inch external display, and a 2.8-inch internal screen when you need to get down to business.
+Notably you can recharge the Flip Pro via USB-C, or swap out its 1,850mAh battery any time you run low.
+We should note though that it has a 2MP primary camera, so don’t expect great photography.

 Cat S22 Flip